datican-run-undergraduates-competition/Havilah/README.md

 # Kidney Stone Detection with Detection Transformer (DETR)

+Approximately 10% of people will get a kidney stone in their lifetime (National Kidney Foundation).
+Current diagnosis relies on radiologists manually marking out stones in medical image scans, small stones are often missed, but cause recurrent pain.
-Detects kidney stones in CT scans using a finetuned Facebook's Detection Transformer (DETR) model, with visualization of cross-attention maps for interpretability.
+Havilah detects kidney stones in CT scans using a finetuned Facebook's Detection Transformer (DETR) model, with visualization of cross-attention maps for interpretability.

 ## App